Walker hits back at Obama: ‘Put my resume against his resume’

-(The Hill) – Georgia GOP Senate candidate Herschel Walker fired back on Wednesday at former President Obama who said being a good football player does not make him qualified to be a lawmaker.
+(The Hill) — Georgia GOP Senate candidate Hershel Walker fired back on Wednesday at former President Barack Obama who said being a good football player does not make him qualified to be a lawmaker.

 Walker, a former NFL running back, told Fox and Friends’ Brian Kilmeade that he’s never met Obama but if he had, it meant he was a celebrity “because all he did was hang out with celebrities.”